 If you have four or more hours to spare, be sure to take the ferry over to Spike Island.
 It is a fantastic tour, great guides, so many interesting things to see and do, much of it related to its historic military and prison life, but also superb walks and views out over the harbour.
 Very Highly Recommended.

-Cruise liners call here regularly during the season, with a carnival atmosphere in the town on the days they are in port.
-And here boats take you across to Spike and also on harbour tours.
-Maybe you’d just like to walk around the town; I did so recently, taking in the Holy Ground, the Titanic Garden and the Sonia O’Sullivan statue, and you may check it out here.
+From Cobh, boats take you across to Spike and also on harbour tours.
+Maybe you’d just like to walk around the town; I did so recently, taking in the Holy Ground, the Titanic Garden and the Sonia O’Sullivan sculpture, and you may check it out here.
 Perhaps you'd prefer just to sit on the decking at The Titanic Bar & Grill and watch the boats go by.

 |Whiskey Sour in Jameson|